Hope of Israel Ministries (Ecclesia of YEHOVAH):

-In Matthew 24:14 we read -- “And this Good News about the Kingdom will be announced throughout the whole world as a witness to all the Goyim.
-It is then that the end will come” (JNT).
+In Matthew 24:14 we read -- “And this Good News of the Kingdom will be preached in all the inhabited earth for a witness to all the nations [of Israel]; and then the end will come” (The Kingdom Interlinear Translation of the Greek Scriptures).
 Unless we remove this verse clear out of its setting, “the end” written about here is the end or DESTRUCTION OF JERUSALEM!
 When the disciples spoke of “the end of the world in Matthew 24:3, the word used is sunteleia (Strong’s Concordance, #4930).
 However, in verses 6 and 7, the word translated ”end" is telos (Strong’s Concordance, #5056).
 Not realizing this, many have taken “end” in verses 6 and 14 to mean the end of the world!
 But the primary end in these verses -- understood in context -- is the DESTRUCTION OF JERUSALEM.
 Later, when Yeshua answered the question about the end of the world, he used the term “that day” -- when “heaven and earth shall pass away.”
 This clearly was the question that Yeshua was answering in the verses before -- and the verses that follow are still speaking about Jerusalem and Judea.
-Jerusalem would be destroyed, but “first” the Good News of the Kingdom of God would be preached to all nations -- see Mark 13:10.
+Jerusalem would be destroyed, but “first” the Good News of the Kingdom of God would be preached to all nations of Israel -- see Mark 13:10.

 It was a fantastic prophecy!
 Picture the scene in your mind’s eye: Here, on the Mount of Olives, Yeshua spoke these words to unknown, insignificant men.
 Who would have supposed, in their wildest dreams, that their names would become known around the known world of the time -- and that even in our day (almost 2,000 years later) the seeds of YEHOVAH’s truth they planted would still be producing fruit?
 Who would have even supposed that their message would ever have spread beyond that immediate area?

-Such a vast evangelical program reaching all nations seemed almost impossible of fulfillment -- but it was!
-In a very real sense the gospel message did indeed go to all nations of the time BEFORE the destruction of Jerusalem in 70 A.D.!
+Such a vast evangelical program reaching all the nations where the Israelites were dispersed seemed almost impossible of fulfillment -- but it was!
+In a very real sense the gospel message did indeed go to all the nations of the time where Israelites could be found BEFORE the destruction of Jerusalem in 70 A.D.!

-This even included far away England.
+This even included far away Gaul (France) and Britain.
 Records Newton: “There is absolute certainty that Christianity was planted in this country in the days of the apostles, before the destruction of Jerusalem.”
-Eusebius -- and also Theodoret -- recorded that the apostles preached the gospel in all the world and that some of them “passed beyond the ocean to the Britannic isles.”
+Eusebius -- and also Theodoret -- recorded that the apostles preached the gospel in all the known world and that some of them “passed beyond the ocean to the Britannic isles.”
 By the time that Paul wrote his epistle to the Colossians, he could rightfully say: “The gospel...is come unto you, as it is in all the world...the gospel which you have heard, and which was preached to every creature which is under heaven” (Colossians 1:6, 23).
-By 70 A.D., the gospel had gone forth to the world for a witness.
-No longer was YEHOVAH’s message to man limited to one nation or race!
+By 70 A.D., the gospel had gone forth to all the nations where Israel was dispersed for a witness.
+No longer was YEHOVAH’s message to Israel limited to one region!

 The Abomination of Desolation